FlipsideCrypto/ethereum-models/models/doc_descriptions/bridge/evm_bridge_activity.md

 {% enddocs %}

+{% docs evm_bridge_origin_from %}

+The from address where the transaction originated from.
+This may be an EOA or contract address, however in most cases this is the user that initiated the bridge deposit or transfer.

+{% enddocs %}

 {% docs evm_bridge_sender %}

 The address that initiated the bridge deposit or transfer.
 This address is the sender of the tokens/assets being bridged to the destination chain.
+This may be an EOA or contract address.

 {% enddocs %}